knaw-huc/lenticular-lens/readme.md

         }],
         "type": "AND"
     },
-    "limit": -1,                // Apply a limit on the number of entities to obtain; or -1 for no limit "random": false,            // Randomize the entities to obtain or not; optional field, defaults to 'false' "properties": [             // A list of property paths to use for obtaining sample data ["foaf_name"]
+    "limit": -1,                // Apply a limit on the number of entities to obtain or -1 for no limit; optional field, defaults to '-1'
+    "random": false,            // Randomize the entities to obtain or not; optional field, defaults to 'false' "properties": [             // A list of property paths to use for obtaining sample data; optional field ["foaf_name"]
     ],
     "related": [],              // Work in progress